datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

 **`scripts/`** This would be the location to keep your python scripts for different analyses or plotting, and potentially a separate folder for your functions (more on that later).
 You may want additional directories or subdirectories depending on your project needs, but these should form the backbone of your working directory.
 For this workshop, we will need a `data/` folder to store our raw data, and we will create later a `data_output/` folder when we learn how to export data as CSV files.

 ## Interacting with Python
 The basis of programming is that we write down instructions for the computer to follow, and then we tell the computer to follow those instructions.
 We write, or code, instructions in python because it is a common language that both the computer and we can understand.
 We call the instructions commands and we tell the computer to follow the instructions by executing (also called running) those commands.

+##### If you are working with Jupyter notebook:
+You can type python code into a code cell and then execute the code by pressing <kbd>Shift</kbd> + <kbd>Enter</kbd>.
+Any output will be printed directly under the input cell.
+You can recognise a code cell by the `In[ ]:` at the beginning of the cell and output is marked by `Out[ ]:`.
+Pressing the __+__ button in the menu bar will add a new cell.
+All your commands as well as any output will be saved with the notebook.

+##### If you are working with Spyder:

-There are two main ways of interacting with python: by using the console or by using script files (plain text files that contain your code).
+You can either use the console or use script files (plain text files that contain your code).
 The console pane (in Spyder, the bottom right panel) is the place where commands written in the python language can be typed and executed immediately by the computer.
 It is also where the results will be shown for commands that have been executed.
 You can type commands directly into the console and press Enter to execute those commands, but they will be forgotten when you close the session.
 Spyder uses the [IPython](http://ipython.org) console by default.

 Because we want our code and workflow to be reproducible, it is better to type the commands we want in the script editor, and save the script.
 This way, there is a complete record of what we did, and anyone (including our future selves!) can easily replicate the results on their computer.